rmanak/notes/_posts/2016-06-09-nlp-text-mining-python.md

 , 'mustn', 'needn', 'shan', 'shouldn', 'wasn', 'weren', 'won', 'wouldn']
 ```

-#### And of course making everything lower case!

-#### Having a dictionary in python can come handy!
-wordnet can be used as a dictionary, particularly to extract synonyms of the words:
+And of course if lowercasing the alphabet in the words doesn't change its meaning, it should be done, since "ORANGE" and "orange" are the same
+until they are not!
+(Apple as a name of a corporation, "US" as name of a country etc..)

+#### Wordnet
+Wordnet is a large lexical database that groups English words and can be used to find relations between them.
+Simply it can used as a dictionary:

 ```python
 from nltk.corpus import wordnet as wn